-After that will stroll around in Paro and prepare for the trek.
+After that will stroll aroud in Paro and prepare for the trek.

 Night Halt: Paro